 Again, that depends on the school and the program you’re interested in.
 Some graduate schools do not require GRE scores at all, whereas for others, a low score can be a deal-breaker.
+However, don't despair, there do exist Graduate Schools That Accept Low GRE Scores.
 In addition to examining the range of scores accepted by the grad schools and programs you are interested in, try chatting with a program representative about what they are looking for beyond test scores.
 You may learn that other aspects of your application – like your past education, your writing sample, or your letters of recommendation – matter more than the GRE.

 Yes, getting a low GRE score can be disappointing.
 But it doesn’t necessarily mean your plans to attend graduate school are over.
 Here’s how you might be able to bounce back:

 1. Retake the Test.
 According to ETS, you can take the GRE once every 21 days, up to five times within a continuous rolling 12-month period.
 So, one potential option is to study harder and try again.

 2. Focus on Other Areas of Your Application.
 If your test falls on the low end of what your prospective graduate school is willing to accept, you might still be able to wow admissions with other components of your application, like your Statement of Purpose or your interview.